By Erica Lim

 You’ll never walk alone

-In the spirit of the classic Liverpool FC anthem “You’ll Never Walk Alone,” seniors will be guided every step of the way in their digital journeys by Digital Ambassadors.
+In the spirit of the classic Liverpool FC anthem “You’ll Never Walk Alone,” seniors will be guided every step of the way in their digital literacy journeys by Digital Ambassadors.

 Mr Nur Danish Azhar explained that he became a Digital Ambassador to help people like his grandmother, whom he taught how to use WhatsApp and e-payments.